 To become a Legal Executive, you must undertake a qualification offered by the Chartered Institute of Legal Executives (CILEx).
-Whereas solicitors must cover a range of legal practice areas in their route to qualification, Legal Executives focus on one particular specialism.
-Common areas of expertise include Litigation, Conveyancing and Private Client Law.
+Whereas Solicitors must cover a range of legal practice areas in their route to qualification, Legal Executives focus on one particular specialism.
+Common areas of expertise include but are not limited to Litigation, Conveyancing and Private Client law.

-You don’t need a law degree to become a Legal Executive – the minimum entry requirements are four GCSEs grade C or above (including English).
-However, a trainee Legal Executive with no legal background will take longer to qualify.
+You do not need a law degree to become a Legal Executive – the minimum entry requirements are four GCSEs grade C or above (including English).
+However, a trainee Chartered Legal Executive with no legal background will take longer to qualify.

 If you are a school leaver or non-law graduate, you will need to complete two stages of qualification.
 The first is the CILEx Level 3 Professional Diploma in Law and Practice.
 This course is equivalent to an A-level, designed to give you a solid understanding of all core areas of law, serving as the foundation of your legal knowledge.

 The next stage is the Level 6 Professional Higher Diploma in Law and Practice, a degree level course where you will study a total of 6 subjects.
 This includes one legal practice module and compulsory professional skills modules.

 After completing the Level 6 qualification, you will need to complete a 3-year period of employment to fully qualify as a CILEx member.
 During employment, you will be trained by either a senior Solicitor, Barrister, Legal Executive or licensed Conveyancer.

 This 3-year period can be carried out before or during your studies, as long as the final year is completed after the Level 6 qualification.